 It's good to know the value of your silver item.
 If you were ever going to sell your item then you have a base price.

-Silver comes in all different types of purities.
+Silver items come in all different types of purities.
 Below we will review two alternatives to 830 silver.

 800 silver is very similar to 830 silver.
 The only difference is that 800 silver has a little more alloy, so therefore it's not quite as pure.
 800 silver is more commonly found in items from Germany and Italy.